 After the last houses, take a right at the junction to Fuschertal, later on the "Achenweg", which goes along to Fusch - around 2 hours.
 You can head back on the Postbus service.

-From the centre of the town of Bruck via Raiffeisenstraße – past the train station - Westbahn underpass - before the Stegfeld settlement, bear left to Oberhof, follow the green signposts for the Tauern Cycle Trail to Niederhof.
-From there, via the toboggan run up to the Kohlschanit snack station, continuing to the junction, (left to the Drei Brüder) right again, down to Pichldorf and back to the town centre.
+From the centre of the town of Bruck via Raiffeisenstraße – past the train station - Westbahn underpass - before the Stegfeld settlement, turn left to Oberhof, follow the green signposts for the Tauern Cycle Trail to Niederhof.
+From there, via the toboggan run up to the Kohlschnait snack station, continuing to the junction, (left to the Drei Brüder) right again, down to Pichldorf and back to the town centre.

 From the centre of the town of Bruck through Kaprunerstraße - under the train underpass to the right, continuing to the Salzach bridge – take a left before and bear into Neuwiesstraße – keep to the banks of the Salzach, until after 3 km you get up to the hill where Gasthof "Zur Salzachbrücke" meets the path to Kaprun - around 2 hours.